100 reviews, baby! Let's do something special.

 So, does Chrono Trigger really deserve all the acclaim it got in its day and continues to get in the modern era?
 Well, you're certainly not going to hear me argue against it.
 Its excellent presentation, simplified but enjoyable gameplay built on the Final Fantasy model and open-ended design that lent itself to heavy replayability made it a landmark title in the 90s, and it remains a highly enjoyable one today, holding up astonishingly well to the test of time.
 It's not a flawless experience, of course - an overall low difficulty level and occasionally unclear objectives being its two main faults - but it's arguably the closest to perfection that Square has ever gotten.
 I'm honestly a bit surprised that this hasn't become as much a pillar of Square's business as the Final Fantasy, SaGa and Kingdom Hearts franchises have.

 Platform: Super Nintendo, Playstation, Nintendo DS, Wii Virtual Console, iOS, Android, Windows

 Released: 1995, 1999, 2008, 2011, 2018

 Recommended version: In all honesty, the Super Nintendo version of the game remains its definitive release in my opinion.
 While later ports added in some content such as FMVs for key story scenes or added levels to tie it in better to Chrono Cross, they also brought their own problems along.
 The Playstation port in particular suffers from terrible loading times between fights, while the Nintendo DS and later versions have a redone translation that removes a lot of the character and charm that the Super Nintendo version brought.
-The IOS, Android and Windows ports also feature a redone interface that I find unappealing, as well as ill-advised attempts to add filters to the game's graphics to update it to "modern" standards, as well as introducing several new bugs.
+The IOS, Android and Windows ports also feature a redone interface that I find unappealing, ill-advised attempts to add filters to the game's graphics to update it to "modern" standards, as well as introducing several new bugs.